-- The Organisation and co-organization of several Meetings (Roundtables, SFS-Web Dialogues, events, etc.) at country and regional levels, as a contribution to the post-UN Food Systems Summit 2021. - The Organisation of the 3rd World Conference on the Revitalisation of the Mediterranean diet focused on the transformation of food systems in the Mediterranean region, as a follow-up of the 2nd World Conference held in Palermo in May 2019, as a high-level regional collaborative event with FAO and UfM, in the framework of the Food Dialogues action track of the UN Food Systems Summit.
-(CIHEAM Bari 28-30 September 2022)
+- The Organisation and co-organization of several Meetings (Roundtables, SFS-Web Dialogues, events, etc.) at country and regional levels, as a contribution to the post-UN Food Systems Summit 2021. - In 2022, the Ciheam organised the 3rd World Conference on the Revitalisation of the Mediterranean diet was organized: 21 sessions and 8 side events, 250 participants, including 150 experts and researchers from 30 countries.
+The conference was held at Ciheam Bari between 28-30 September 2022 and focused on the transformation of food systems in the Mediterranean region as a follow-up of the 2nd World Conference held in Palermo in May 2019, and, as a high-level regional collaborative event with FAO and UfM, in the framework of the Food Dialogues action track of the UN Food Systems Summit.